 - Playing a key role in the initial response to infection.
 (4)

 Add in the fact that overuse of antibiotics contribute to more than 4000,000 cases of infection by drug resistant bacterial and more than 25,000 deaths annually in Europe alone, and we have a HUGE problem.
-(5) The CDC has reported that there are 2,000,000 illnesses and 23,000 deaths annually in the United States as a result of super bugs.
+(5) The Centers for Disease Control and Prevention (CDC) has reported that there are 2,000,000 illnesses and 23,000 deaths annually in the United States as a result of super bugs.
 (11) We’ve caused this problem, ourselves!

 At the end of the day, the problem with the antibiotic approach is several-fold: (6)